MLCampbell/destiny-toolkit/README.md

 # destiny-toolkit

-A glorified bookmark page providing access to popular Destiny 2 tools built with HTML, Tailwind CSS and Vanilla JS
+A glorified bookmark page providing access to popular Destiny 2 tools built with HTML, Tailwind CSS and vanilla JS